johnLitoBardinas/johnLitoBardinas/README.md

 - 🌱 I’m currently learning **Blockchain**

-- 👨‍💻 All of my projects are available at [https://www.jlbardinas.com](https://www.jlbardinas.com)
+- 👨‍💻 Some of my my projects are available at [https://www.jlbardinas.com](https://www.jlbardinas.com)

 - 💬 Ask me about **Web Development**